Menu

 iOS Features without Android Support

-Skip is continually adding functionality, but there are still many iOS APIs, frameworks, and features that are not yet implemented for Android.
+Skip is continually adding functionality, but there are still many iOS APIs, frameworks, and features that are not yet available for Android.

 With Skip, you never have to compromise your iOS app.
-You can always use Skip’s compiler directives to exclude unsupported iOS code from transpilation.
+You can always use compiler directives to exclude unsupported iOS code from your Android build.
 Then create an alternate Android code path that either falls back to a supported solution or implements a solution using native Android API.

 API

-Using an iOS API that is not yet supported on Android will result in either an unavailable API error from the Skip Xcode plugin, or an unknown reference error from the Kotlin compiler.
+Using an iOS API that is not yet supported on Android will result in either an unavailable API error from the Skip Xcode plugin, or errors from the Android Swift or Kotlin compilers.
 These errors will come at build time.

 When you encounter missing API on Android, you have options!
 You may be able to use alternate, supported APIs to accomplish the task.
 You can use Skip’s iOS and Android integration techniques to implement separate iOS and Android code paths, taking advantage of each platforms’ respective native solutions.
 And if the API you want to use is in a framework already mirrored for Android - either as a Skip open source library or a community library - you may be able to easily add the missing API to the existing library.
 If you augment an existing library, please consider contributing your improvements back to the Skip community.
 Follow the instructions here to configure Xcode for local Skip library development.